Joyce Carol Oates: Politics

-Extensive online discourse ensued, with coverage of the "feud" published in Newsweek, Forbes, Slate Magazine, Literary Hub, and other periodicals.
-LitHub's story included the headline "Elon Musk Gets Roasted on His Own Platform by Joyce Carol Oates," observing that Oates' post gets "...at the heart of Elon’s broken humanity, itemizing with a surgeon’s precision that which he has so clearly lost, and will likely never regain."
+Extensive online discourse ensued, with coverage of the "feud" published in Newsweek, Forbes, Slate, Literary Hub, and other periodicals.
+LitHub's story included the headline "Elon Musk Gets Roasted on His Own Platform by Joyce Carol Oates," observing that Oates' post gets "...at the heart of Elon's broken humanity, itemizing with a surgeon's precision that which he has so clearly lost, and will likely never regain."
 Musk replied with a flurry of posts critiquing Oates' body of literary work and her use of punctuation in the original critical post, as well as seemingly adjusting the tone and content of subsequent posts in the following weeks to include more references to his media consumption and coworkers.